-On October 1, 2016, Mr. Gerondeau was appointed President, Chief Executive Officer of Total Petrochemicals & Refining USA, Inc., and is also the Country Chair for Total in the United States.
-He is based at Total Plaza in Houston, TX.
+On October 1, 2019, Vincent Stoquart was appointed Senior Vice President Refining & Petrochemicals Americas and President, Chief Executive Officer of Total Petrochemicals & Refining USA, Inc. He is also the Country Chair for Total in the United States, based in Houston, Texas.

 John Hotz is the Vice President, Corporate Strategy at NOVA Chemicals.
 He is responsible for management, prioritization and oversight of the company’s strategy portfolio and development initiatives that support the overall corporate strategy and long-term vision.
 Hotz joined NOVA Chemicals in 2000 as the Vice President, Polyethylene Business and served in that role until 2011, when he assumed his current role in Corporate Strategy.
 His 42 years of experience in the plastics and chemical industry has made him an expertise in strategic thinking, strategy and business development, licensing, international business, asset and marketing management, and sales.